 60ml (¼ cup) raw cacao butter or coconut oil, melted (I use this brand)

 20g (0.7 ounces or 4 tablespoons) raw cacao powder, sifted (I use this brand)

 2 tablespoons (30ml) pure maple syrup

 First, mix the chia seeds in 30ml (2 tablespoons) room temperature water and set aside until a thick gel forms, which takes about 12-15 minutes.

 Line a tray with baking paper or parchment, then set aside.

 Add the bliss ball ingredients and the chia gel to a food processor and process the mixture until it becomes a sticky paste, which will take about 40-60 seconds or so.

 Take 20g or 0.7 ounces, which is about 1 tablespoon, of the mixture and roll into balls, before placing in the refrigerator for 30 minutes.

 To make the chocolate coating, add all the ingredients to a small bowl and whisk everything together.
 I like to use a small whisk to do this, as it helps disperse any small lumps in the cacao powder.
 The chocolate will have a thin and syrupy consistency.

 Gently place the choc-dipped bliss balls on the prepared tray.
-There will be a hole where the skewer was inserted, so dip your finger into the chocolate and dab over the hole to cover.
 Once all the balls have been coated in chocolate, place them back in the refrigerator to set fully.
-Don’t worry if you get any cracking in your chocolate once refrigerated, as I had small to medium sized cracks in my coating once they were set.
+Don’t worry if you get any cracking in your chocolate once refrigerated, as I had some small cracks in a few of them once they were set.